isomerpages/mccy-harmonycircle/resources/religion/_posts/2021-05-16-post-judaism-covenant-commandments-and-the-coming-of-the-messiah.md

 ---
 Judaism had its beginnings about 4,000 years ago, when God promised Abraham that he would bless him with offspring as numerous as the stars and make him into a great nation.
 The people of this nation are called Jews.

-The birth of Judaism as a faith as it is practiced and lived by today begins with G-d’s revelation to the Jewish people at Mount Sinai and the giving of the Torah.
+The birth of Judaism as a faith as it is practiced and lived by today begins with God’s revelation to the Jewish people at Mount Sinai and the giving of the Torah.
 Essentially, Jews entered a covenant with almighty at Sinai which binds them to keep all the 613 commandments contained in the Torah.

 ### Key Tenets of Judaism